How Did Someone Get Your Credit Card Number?

 A thief with login information for your credit card company can use your credit as if it were their own.
 This form of identity theft is particularly dangerous as a fraudster can use account information to apply for new credit, take out fraudulent loans, and collect personal data.

 13. Finding your credit card info after a data breach

-Research shows that data breaches increased 68% from 2020 to 2021.
+Research shows that data breaches increased by 15% from Q2 to Q3 of 2022 [*].
 Billions of account details have been leaked from Facebook, T-Mobile, Experian, LinkedIn, and more.
 A single data breach can expose tens of millions of credit card numbers to hackers on the Dark Web.